|I may not be Evel Knieval, but I've had more than my fair share of bone maladies lately. I owe many thanks to my doctors.|

 I already described my benign tumor on my right hip and showed some xrays circling the problem area on the Autobiographical main page here.
 Actually the pain is compounded by a 1996 Anterior Cruciate Ligament (ACL) knee repair that involved a 'Femoral Notch' cut into my bone besides the holes for the graft.
 That started to cause pain around 2011, and it was discovered a 'bioscrew' on my tibia never fully dissolved.
 I wore a leg brace for about a year and the heat and/or rest on the joint caused additional bone replacement for the screw, although I now have a pesky bulge over the spot.
 The pain now seems to come and go with the weather, but the joint is slightly awkward, compounding the actions of the hip bone-island which slightly penetrates the muscle spaces on the surfaces.
 The last factor is my age and slight osteoarthritis in the hips and knees (probably more joints as well).

 My pain is being controlled with Gabapentin, Amitriptyline, and a pain patch.
 Update-Sept.
 '17: After my first Cortisone shot in July I was able to drop the two pills, and after my second course this month I'm back to my long walks.
+Update-Jan.
+'18: Due to my eye brow pulling, and some chronic pains (joints, diabetes), I'm now taking Luvox, an SSRI.

 I had a septoplasty and turbinate reduction on my nose in September of 2016 (MRI on the right before the procedure).
 The operation might not be for everyone, but my mouth-open sleeping has been cured, among other improvements.